Overview

 Biodiesel is a fast-growing component of the transportation fuels sector.
 Biodiesel production in the U.S. for example, increased from 500,000 gallons in 1999 to an estimated 75 million gallons in 2005.
 The growth in the production and consumption of biodiesel and biodiesel blends is being driven by both environmental and petroleum supply concerns:

-Because APT has built its technology around chemical, mechanical and combustion sciences, it is well suited to work with any member of the biodiesel distribution chain to help the ultimate customers achieve their overall combustion objectives.
-Technically, APT has developed proprietary additive packages that keep biodiesel emulsions stable and also incorporate elements to address several problems inherent with biodiesel.
-In fact, APT’s technology includes chemicals that activate the biodiesel to chemically support the overall emulsification system.
+Because AET has built its technology around chemical, mechanical and combustion sciences, it is well suited to work with any member of the biodiesel distribution chain to help the ultimate customers achieve their overall combustion objectives.
+Technically, AET has developed proprietary additive packages that keep biodiesel emulsions stable and also incorporate elements to address several problems inherent with biodiesel.
+In fact, AET’s technology includes chemicals that activate the biodiesel to chemically support the overall emulsification system.

 Biodiesel for heavy-duty highway engines